richardanaya/parallelogram/README.md

 This is a library for creating functional programming distributed across web workers.
 In particular this library is meant to merge in powerful external libraries into your web workers easily.
+Some neat features this library has:

+* Instantly usable functions that will call into the webworker once its instantiated (which may not always be immediate)
+* Support for callback function parameters
 ```javascript
 //functions.js
 function foo(){